AllenDaven/Enomy-Finances/README.md

 Develop a robust, scalable system on upgraded infrastructure.

 ## Technologies Used:
-- HTML, CSS, JavaScript for frontend development.
+ - Frontend Development: HTML, CSS, JavaScript.
-- Bootstrap framework for responsive design.
+ - Responsive Design: Bootstrap framework.
-- Java, MySQL, Spring MVC, Spring Security for backend.
+ - Backend Development: Java, MySQL, Spring MVC, Spring Security.

 ## Disclaimer:
 This project is a part of academic coursework or personal development, and it is not associated with Enomy_Finances.
 The content, imagery, and information used in this project are for illustrative purposes only.
 All rights and credits for the branding, logos, and related materials belong to Enomy_Finances.
 The project's primary objective is to showcase web development skills and create a fictional representation of a financial websites.